Available in Classic and VPC

 - It enables more granular permissions management.
 While traditional role-based access control (RBAC) can only manage access permissions for specific resources, attribute-based access control (ABAC) allows the policy to be enforced only if it matches a tag on a resource, enabling granular permissions management than the current system.

-Q. What are the available attributes in attribute-based access control (ABAC)?
+Q. Q. What are the available properties in attribute-based access control (ABAC)?

 External Access